 The speed at which the industry is moving is incredible and the demand for content is growing – we are feeling it as a business.

 Over the next 12 months, headsets will become more visible.
 Seeing someone on a bus or a train watching content will become the norm.
 And as that momentum builds, so will the demand for content.
 Fans will expect it.
 Ask where it is.
 Want it.
 Need it.
-If they don’t find VR content with your brand, they will find it elsewhere.
+If they don’t find virtual reality content with your brand, they will find it elsewhere.
 Because once you get the taste for it, you want to revisit that world again and again.
 You want to feel that childlike excitement at the discovery of a new way to tell wonderful stories.
 Just like I once did with my Dad’s bedtime stories.